 Jean Watson’s Theory of Caring is at the very heart of nursing care.
 The major elements of her theory are the carative (to care) factors, the transpersonal caring relationship, and the caring occasion/caring moment.
 The carative factors are comprised of the following elements: humanistic-altruistic system of value, faith-hope, sensitivity to self and others, helping-trusting human care relationship, expressing positive and negative feelings, create problem-solving caring process, transpersonal teaching-learning, support, protect, and/or correct mental, physical, societal and spiritual environments, human needs assistance, and existential-phenomenological-spiritual forces.
 The transpersonal caring relationship depends on moral commitment in protecting and enhancing human dignity as well as the deeper/higher self, nurses’ caring consciousness to preserve and honor the embodied spirit, and connection having the potential to heal the body, mind and spirit.

-Patricia Benner applied the Dreyfus Model of Skill Acquisition to develop the Novice to Expert Theory for Nursing.
-The Dreyfus model identifies that in acquisition and development of a skill, a person passes through five levels of proficiency: novice, advanced beginner, competent, proficient, & expert.
-As a teaching hospital, the health care team members provide an environment which encourages and nurtures knowledge acquisition and skill development in order to provide evidence based practice in the delivery of patient care.
+Patricia Benner applied the Dreyfus model of skill acquisition to develop the Novice to Expert Theory for nursing.
+The Dreyfus model identifies that in acquisition and development of a skill, a person passes through five levels of proficiency: novice, advanced beginner, competent, proficient and expert.
+As a teaching hospital, the health care team members provide an environment that encourages and nurtures knowledge acquisition and skill development in order to provide evidence-based practice in the delivery of patient care.